-Deans, Department Heads, and Division Heads are responsible for ensuring that their employees have plans in place for training over any operations occurring in their work areas where there is the possibility of exposure to hazardous chemicals.
+Deans, Department Heads, and Division Heads are responsible for ensuring that their employees have plans in place for training over any operations occurring in their work areas, and where there is the possibility of exposure to hazardous chemicals.

-Principal Investigators, Laboratory Supervisors, and Work Area Supervisors
+Principal Investigators, Laboratory Supervisors, and Workplace Supervisors

-Principal Investigators, Laboratory Supervisors, and Work Area Supervisors are responsible to:
+Principal Investigators, Laboratory Supervisors, and Workplace Supervisors are responsible to:

-- Maintain accurate chemical inventories in Chematix for the locations over which they have responsibility; - Provide oversight, technical guidance, and training to employees regarding chemical hazards to which they might be exposed to in the work area; - Provide oversight, technical guidance, and training to employees regarding appropriate selection, use, and maintenance of personal protective equipment for the hazards present in the work space; - Properly train all employees in the work area on how to obtain SDS through either Chematix or MSDSOnline.
+- Maintain accurate chemical inventories in Chematix for the locations over which they have responsibility; - Provide oversight, technical guidance, and training to employees regarding chemical hazards to which they might be exposed to in the workplace; - Provide oversight, technical guidance, and training to employees regarding appropriate selection, use, and maintenance of personal protective equipment for the hazards present in the workplace; - Properly train all employees in the workspace on how to obtain SDS through either Chematix or SDSOnline.
 SDS can also be obtained directly from the vendor.
-Employees can contact the UGA Right to Know Coordinator (706-542-5801) if assistance is needed in obtaining an SDS; and - Ensure records of annual Chemical Specific Right to Know training are kept in a central location appropriate for the workspace.
+Employees can contact the UGA Right to Know Coordinator (706-542-5801) if assistance is needed in obtaining an SDS; and - Ensure records of annual Chemical Specific Right to Know training are kept in a central location appropriate for the workplace.